William William J. Bertschy, Ph.D.

 Peter McCarville - MPILLS Instructor Peter McCarville, M.S.

-Peter is a practicing consulting geologist, geological guide, and educator living in Colorado for the past 30 years.
-After receiving his bachelor's degree from Colorado College and his Master's degree in geology from the University of New Mexico, Peter worked for the federal government at Los Alamos National Laboratories in New Mexico.
+Peter is a practicing consulting geologist, geological guide, and educator living in Colorado for the past 33 years.
+After receiving his bachelor's degree from the Colorado College and his Master's degree in geology from the University of New Mexico, Peter worked for the federal government at Los Alamos National Laboratories in New Mexico.

 Courtney Petros Courtney Petros, M.Ed